 1932 – 1934

 The first redesign took place in 1932.
 The writing style of the word inscription remained identical, except that all the letters in the word “Butterfinger” were made wider.
-The background in the form of an orange rectangle was preserved, but at the same time, its upper part was occupied by the image of a boy.
-He was wearing a red shirt and was holding a loudspeaker in his hands.
+The orange rectangular background was preserved, but the image of a boy occupied its upper part.
+He was wearing a red shirt and holding a loudspeaker.
 This instrument was inscribed with “Curtiss Candies.”
 The loudspeaker also featured the company’s slogan in white letters on a red background.

 1934 – 1936